christopher-black/weekend-gallery-project/README.md

-# Live Solve

-- build out html/css ui
-- get layout working in app component
-- move card to dumb component

-- put mock data into app component, state
-  - update render for a list of cards
-  - image still defined in the card as a variable as there is no static server yet
-  - remember this.props.cardDetails.whatever!

-- move cards to CardList component

-- get behaviors working - data flowing
-  - onclick for show/hide text
-- break down into further components?

-- get data from server to replace mock data
-  - install axios

-- like to server
-- refresh data

 # React - Gallery of My Life

 Before you get started make sure to look through the code that has been provided.
 Server side code to retrieve data (`GET`) and like a photo (`PUT`) have been provided for you.
 For practice, we recommend testing out these routes in Postman.
 You should not need to modify these routes for base mode.